zinggAI/zingg/README.md

 ## Book Office Hours

 If you want to schedule a 30-min call with our team to help you understand if Zingg is the right technology for your problem, please book a slot [here](https://calendly.com/sonalgoyal/30min).
+For troubleshooting and Zingg issues, please report the problem as an issue on github.

 ## Asking questions on running Zingg